Job 31:1-33:33 + 2 Corinthians 3:1-18 + Psalm 43:1-5 + Proverbs 22:8-9

 Proverbs - I love Proverbs 22 verse 9: "Blessed are those who are generous, because they feed the poor."
 It reads like an additional Beatitude from the book of Matthew / Sermon on the Mount.
 And it's so straightforward.
 Blessed are those who are generous.
 Why?
 Because they feed the poor.
 Doesn't get more straightforward than that!
 Although, I will say that we can be generous not only with our money, but in so many ways that we live our lives.
 We can be generous in spirit - to feed the poor in spirit.
 We can be generous with our time - to feed those who are time-starved.
 We can be generous with our encouragement - to feed those who are feeling down.
 We can be generous in our prayers - to feed those who may not yet know how to pray.
 And yes, of course, we can be generous with our finances - to feed those who are physically hungry.
 What are some ways that you are generous with the poor?

-Worship Video: Today's readings in Second Corinthians today reminds me of Jeremy Camp's song "Not Ashamed:"
+Worship Video: Today's readings reminds me of Matthew West's song "Me on Your Mind:"

 Please join us in memorizing and meditating on a verse of Scripture today: "The generous will themselves be blessed, for they share their food with the poor."
 Proverbs 22:9 TNIV